laravel/docs/scout.md

         return App\Order::search($request->search)->get();
     });

-If you prefer to get the result returned from the engine, before it's converted to an Eloquent model collection, you can chain the `raw` method instead of `get`.
+If you would like to get the raw results before they are converted to Eloquent models, you should use the `raw` method:

     $orders = App\Order::search('Star Trek')->raw();